 🎤 📷 🎧 Allow microphone and camera permissions, and wear headphones

-If you plan to participate in a Video Room, speak in a live stream, or have a one-on-one video chat with a connection, make sure your browser has permission to use your microphone and camera.
-For Chrome, simply click the lock (🔒) icon next to the address bar and make sure the Camera and Microphone items are set to Allow.
-If you can't find these in the menu, click the Site Settings option allow access.
+People who plan to participate in a Video Room, speak in a live stream, or have a one-on-one video chat with a connection should make sure their browser has permission to use their device's microphone and camera.

 It's also a good idea to wear wired headphones or earbuds to help prevent your microphone from picking up sounds from your speakers and creating an echo. 🔉